 , you may find yourself caring for a broad range of patients in both the inpatient and the clinic setting.
 The responsibilities of a physician assistant in OB/GYN in the clinic setting will include performing annual pelvic and breast exams, providing family planning services, and providing pre and post-natal care.
 You may also find yourself addressing infertility issues and gynecological conditions.
 In the inpatient setting, you will be performing diagnostics such as ultrasounds and fetal monitor strip interpretation.
 Some examples of procedures you could perform as a PA are colposcopies, cryotherapy, and internal monitor placement.
 When a patient is in need of a more advanced procedure, such as radical hysterectomy, you as the PA will be assisting the gynecological surgeon.

-11. What Does a Physician Assistant in Radiology Do?
+11. Physician Assistant's Duties in Radiology

 The responsibilities of a physician assistant in the discipline of radiology may have you working in MRI, CT, or interventional radiology.
 If you are a PA working in interventional radiology (IR), you will perform minor IR procedures.
 You would be assisting the Interventional Radiologist on the more invasive and complicated cases.
 You would be able to order radiographic protocols and interpret findings in CT and MRI.
 As a physician assistant in radiology, you can also administer medications via all routes, and administer fluids, blood, and blood products as needed.
 You will also find yourself writing progress and procedure notes and documenting the history and physical exams you obtained on your patient.
 You will also find yourself participating in radiology rounds and working as a team to help patients.

-12. What Does a Physician Assistant in Pediatrics Do?
+12. Physician Assistant's Duties in Pediatrics

 The physician assistant’s duties in pediatrics